microsoft/playwright/docs/src/api/class-page.md

 Performs action and waits for a new [FileChooser] to be created.
 If predicate is provided, it passes [FileChooser] value into the `predicate` function and waits for `predicate(fileChooser)` to return a truthy value.
-Will throw an error if the page is closed before the worker event is fired.
+Will throw an error if the page is closed before the file chooser is opened.

 ### option: Page.waitForFileChooser.predicate =
 - `predicate` <[function]\([FileChooser]\):[bool]>